filecoin-project/lotus-docs/content/en/docs/set-up/manage-fil/index.md

 More information about Addresses can be found in the [How Filecoin works](../../about-filecoin/how-filecoin-works.md#addresses) section.

 ## Creating a wallet

+Creating wallets using Lotus is very simple.
+There are mutliple wallet types to choose from.

 ### Create a BLS wallet